-Studies of a selected topic or theme in art history.
-Topics vary, and may include: Art and Cultural Property; Memory, Environment and Landscape.
-May be taken more than once for credit, provided the topics are substantially different.
 Prerequisite: Introduction to Art History (ARH-128) or consent of instructor.

 ARH-307 Modern and Contemporary Art (WE)

 Traces the development of major artistic movements in the 20th century to the more contemporary trends of the 21st century.
 Topics include: Post-Impressionism, Cubism, Futurism, Surrealism, German Expressionism, Dada, Pop Art, Minimalism, Conceptual Art, Postmodernism, installation, new media, performance, and digital production and distribution.
 Prerequisites: Introduction to Art History (ARH-128) and a 200-level ARH- course or consent of instructor.